 Bentonite Clay – First discovered in France, the largest known source of Bentonite Clay is found in Ft.
 Benton, Wyoming.
 Bentonite Clay is known for its ability to draw out toxins from your body, but it also known to have an abundance of healing minerals. (source)

-Himalayan Salt – While any course sea salt would work, I prefer Himalayan salt.
-The course salt in the tooth powder is a gentle abrasive for your teeth and gums but Himalayan salt contains 84 trace minerals and elements.
+Himalayan Salt – While any coarse sea salt would work, I prefer Himalayan salt.
+The coarse salt in the tooth powder is a gentle abrasive for your teeth and gums but Himalayan salt contains 84 trace minerals and elements.
 So why not go for the healthier option? (source)